margaretstorey/EmseUvic2020/resources/productivity.md

 ## Preclass Homework

-Write a blogpost on the preworkshop assigned materials in advance of the lecture (to be completed by 6pm the day before the workshop --> Thursday).
+Write a blogpost on the preworkshop assigned materials in advance of the lecture.
+(to be completed by 6pm the day before the workshop --> Thursday).
 Your blogpost should include at least one discussion question per assigned reading/video/podcast.